programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/find/find.md

 There are different methods to mark results and select records in easydb.

 **Click-and-Drag:** Use the mouse to select datasets with the click-and-drag tool.
-Hold down the left mouse button and drag over all records to be selected.
-To select more results, hold down the <code class="button">ALT</code> key and select further datasets to the current selection.
-If you hold down the <code class="button">ALT</code> key select currently marked datasets, they will be removed from the selection.
-If you use the network again without pressing the <code class="button">ALT</code> key, the previous selection is deleted and a new selection is made.
+Hold down the left mouse button and drag over records to be selected.
+To select more results, press the <code class="button">ALT</code> key and select further datasets to add them to the current selection.
+If you press the <code class="button">ALT</code> key and select currently marked datasets, they will be removed from the selection.
+If you use the click-and-drag tool again without pressing the <code class="button">ALT</code> key, the previous selection is deleted and a new selection is made.

-**SHIFT key:** Select a result and hold down the <code class="button">SHIFT</code> key when clicking on another result to select all datasets in between.
-Hold down the SHIFT key to expand the row.
-To add or remove individual records, hold down the <code class="button">ALT</code> key.
+**SHIFT key:** Select a record and press the <code class="button">SHIFT</code> key while clicking on another record to select all datasets inbetween.
+Press the <code class="button">SHIFT</code> key to expand the row.
+To add or remove individual records, press the <code class="button">ALT</code> key while clicking selecting records.

-**Options menu:** The option Select All is available via the menu above the hits.
+**Options menu:** The option *Select All* is available via the menu above the hits display.
 This selects all hits of the current search on all pages.

 **Deselect:** To deselect individual records of the selection, use <code class="button">ALT</code> or <code class="button">CTRL</code> when clicking on the selected record.
-The entire selection can be deleted using the <code class="button">X</code> button below the hits.
+The entire selection can be deselected using the <code class="button">X</code> button below the hits.
 Alternatively, you can also click in the free space between the records to deselect them.

 ## <a name="search-context-menu"> </a> Context menu